tgk/clj-todo/README.markdown

 If `:todo-log` is given in `project.clj`, todos will also be written to that file.
 See `project.clj` for an example of this.

+The clj-todo module can easily be accessed in lein using clojars.
+See the `project.clj` file in [the alijn project](http://github.com/tgk/alijn) for a usage example.